MilliPress/MilliCache/README.md

 ### Built-in Flags

+> [!IMPORTANT]
-> **Important:** Flag prefixes are only added in multisite and multinetwork installations.
+> Flag prefixes are only added in multisite and multinetwork installations.
 Here's how the same flag appears in different WordPress setups:
 >
 > | Installation Type | Example Flag Format             | Example                                |
 > |-------------------|---------------------------------|----------------------------------------|